rajarshighoshal/carND-Behavioral-Cloning/README.md

 I am using OpenCV to load the images, by default the images are read by OpenCV in BGR format but we need to convert to RGB as in drive.py it is processed in RGB format.
 Since we have a steering angle associated with three images we introduce a correction factor for left and right images since the steering angle is captured by the center angle.
 I decided to introduce a correction factor of 0.2
-For the left images I increase the steering angle by 0.2 and for the right images I decrease the steering angle by 0.2.<br/>Sample Image:
+For the left images I increase the steering angle by 0.2 and for the right images I decrease the steering angle by 0.2.<br/>Sample Image:<br/>
 ![alt text][image2]

 #### Preprocessing